 Each area of the grounds was planted according to character.
 While the annexe is designed as a cottage garden, we interspersed herbs and perennials for wildlife.
 The sports barn required dense shrubs to balance its large scale, augmented with irrigation and lighting.
 Here, where the roofline is 8-metres high, we designed a trio of ultra-large white conical pots which balances vertical cladding, viewed as a focal point from the poolside.
 Highlighted by milky Silver birch trunks, the vessels' light-toned colour contrasts this immense structure, while the trees integrate seamlessly into a landscape of flowing country fields.

-The pool patio unfolds an expansive vista of the garden, where we preserved uninterrupted sight lines.
-A herb garden provides fresh ingredients for cooking, leading out to a Japanese garden hideaway as the latest addition to our design & build projects here over the years.
-With the west boundary open to its rural landscape, there's charm in the interplay of man-made objects and natural elements, expressed through a diverse planting design scheme.
-On a still evening, a balmy Essex sunset accentuates the site's character, where its horticultural ‘nature vs. nurture’ forms new, contextual and rather intimately connotative interactions for our maverick client.
+The pool patio unfolds an expansive vista of the garden, where we preserved uninterrupted sightlines.
+A sprawling, raised herb garden by the kitchen replenishes fresh ingredients for cooking, leading out to a Japanese garden hideaway as the most recent addition to our design & build projects here over the years.
+With the west boundary open to a rural landscape, there's undoubtedly much charm in the interplay of man-made objects and natural elements, expressed through a diverse planting scheme for a modern country garden.
+On a still evening, the balmy Essex sunset accentuates the site's distinctive character, where a horticultural ‘nature vs. nurture’ methodology forms new, contextual and rather intimately connotative interactions for our maverick client.